 - In a separate bowl, add the baking powder and flour.
 Stir to combine.

-- Pour the dry ingredients into the wet.
-Fold the flour into the wet ingredients with a spatula until the flour is worked into the batter.
+- Add the dry ingredients to the wet ingredients.
+Fold in with a spatula until the flour is worked into the batter.

 - Fold the grated or diced apple into the batter.